tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     Wherever there is food for sale, there are Guards to keep order.
-    The people look anxious and resentful.
+    The people look defeated and resentful.
 They pick each others pockets in the queues, and when they are discovered, they fall to arguing and fighting.
-    Then in jump the Guards, and all run and scatter for fear of a cracked skull.
+    Then in jump the Guards, and all turn and scatter for fear of a cracked skull.

 Environment
 -----------

 Jack sensed trouble.
 He was sure to be robbed; it seemed to be not merely a common occurrence, but the very commerce of half the City.
-The second concern was getting lost, and while looking lost, then to be cornered in some alley by thieves.
+The second concern was getting lost and, while looking lost, then to be cornered in some alley by thieves.

 But only a few main streets of the City were open to all.
 Every neighbourhood, where families were established, had set up gates and pickets, protecting their own, and permitting only their own to pass through.

-So Jack trapsed about a quarter of a mile back and forth, and set himself the task of finding his way around.
+So Jack traipsed about a quarter of a mile back and forth, and set himself the task of finding his way around.

 Safety
 ------